mikewawrzenczyk/huntoberToDoProject/README.md

 - edited todos.ejs view to include a date picker field and display on the render
 - edited todos.js model to include date
 - edited  todos.js controller and added date to the createTodo: async function
+- Add date picker functionality for DUE BY date for each task

 # Introduction